Photo Courtesy: Bird's Eye Inc.

 St. Timothy's Anglican Church (larger version)

+Our church was established in 1985.
 Rev. Howard Hynes was the first Rector of St. Timothy's.
 Today we have a visiting Priest; Archdeacon Julie Brace.
 She spends time in Rigolet when her busy schedule allows.
-The local Deacon, Rev. Sarah Baikie conducts Church Services for the three weeks of each month that the Priest cannot be in town.
+The local Deacon, Rev. Sarah Baikie, conducts church services for the three weeks of each month that the Priest cannot be in town.

 St. Timothy's Vestry handles the day to day business of the Church, which includes administering the Food Bank.